morucci/repoxplorer/README.md

 python setup.py install
 ```

 Install Elasticsearch.
-Here we use an already "ready to use" Docker
+Here, we use an already "ready to use" Docker
 container.
 But you should definitely use a regular installation
 of ElasticSearch.